-- ▶ For the prevention and fighting of fires in - ▶ Evaluation of risk areas and identification of the most fire-prone areas, based on the history of events. - ▶ Development of Prevention Strategies, creating specific plans and fuel management in high-risk areas. - ▶ Update and expansion of combat resources, improving equipment and technologies. - ▶ Strengthening personnel training, focusing efforts on intensifying it in firefighting techniques. - ▶ Implementation of early detection systems, using satellite technologies and observation towers to quickly detect fires. - For the prevention and fighting of fires in Brazil: - ► Fire monitoring with surveillance cameras installed on towers for early detection. - ▶ Operation of a Heritage Protection Center, which establishes the focus on forestry units for the continuous protection of heritage. - ▶ Maintenance of protective equipment, ensuring the availability of trucks and vans equipped with fire extinguishing kits.
+- ► For the prevention and fighting of fires in Argentina: - ▶ Risk Evaluation: Identification of fire-prone areas based on historical data. - ▶ Prevention Strategies: Development of specific plans and fuel management in highrisk areas. - Update: Expansion Resource and improvement of combat equipment and technologies. - Personnel Training: Intensification of training in firefighting techniques. - ► Early Detection: Implementation of satellite technologies and observation towers for quick fire detection. - For the prevention and fighting of fires in Brazil: - ▶ Fire Monitoring: Surveillance cameras on towers for early detection. - ▶ Protection Center Operation: Focuses on continuous protection of forestry units. - ► Equipment Maintenance: Ensures availability of trucks and vans equipped with fire extinguishing kits. - ► Good Neighbor Program: Launching community education on fire prevention, enhancing dialogue with nearby communities, and providing educational resources.